python/cpython/Doc/c-api/unicode.rst

 .. c:function:: void PyUnicodeWriter_Discard(PyUnicodeWriter *writer)

-   Discard an Unicode writer instance: free its memory.
+   Discard an Unicode writer instance.

 .. c:function:: PyObject* PyUnicodeWriter_Finish(PyUnicodeWriter *writer)

-   Get the final Python :class:`str` object and free the writer instance.
+   Return the final Python :class:`str` object and free the writer instance.

    Set an exception and return ``NULL`` on error.

 .. c:function:: int PyUnicodeWriter_WriteChar(PyUnicodeWriter *writer, Py_UCS4 ch)

-   Write a single Unicode character.
+   Write the single Unicode character *ch* into *writer*.

    Return ``0`` on success, or set an exception and return ``-1`` on error.

 .. c:function:: int PyUnicodeWriter_WriteUTF8(PyUnicodeWriter *writer, const char *str, Py_ssize_t size)

-   Decode a string from UTF-8 in strict mode and write the output into the writer.
+   Decode the string *str* from UTF-8 in strict mode and write the output into *writer*.

    *size* is the string length in bytes.
 If *size* is equal to ``-1``, call ``strlen(str)`` to get the string length.